rschristopher/ischristtrue.com/src/modern-views/free-will.md

 However, the debate continued afterwards in a reactionary cycle producing various [semi-Pelagian](https://en.wikipedia.org/wiki/Semi-Pelagianism) views.

+!!! info "Semi-Pelegianism"
+    Broadly speaking, a *semi-Pelegian* view is any that grants man some ability for salvation independent of God's grace.
+Even in the most rationalistic terms, if the Pelagian view was 100% man choosing to be good, the semi-Pelegian view is anything greater than 0%.
+E.g., if one is to say man possesses some ability to do good and reach salvation independent of God, just 0.1% and 99.9% is God, then this a semi-Pelegian view.

+    The contrary view is not necessarily 0% for man (although that view exists), but rather an insistence that 100% of goodness and salvation is due to God.

 From these ongoing debates over free will, [synergism](https://crosstheology.wordpress.com/synergism/) became the agreed upon solution by *orthodox* Christians.